mattm/sql-style-guide/README.md

 ```

-### For join conditions, put the joined table column first
+### For join conditions, be consistent in which table comes first in the `on` condition

+My preference when writing a join is to place the joined table's column _first_ in the `on` condition:

 ```sql
 -- Good